 Manufacturing and services – common denominators

-The line between what is strictly manufacturing and service is very thin because there are workers, orders to be completed on time, the processes that need time and efficiency tracking.
+The line between strictly manufacturing and service is very thin because there are workers, orders to be completed on time, the processes that need time and efficiency tracking.
 You must know where in the production process you are.
 Manufacturing stages are key: each work has to go through specific steps, whether you provide service or make products.
 Industrial cleaning or powder painting services is a good example.
 There are certain manufacturing stages organised in Prodio, and work-in-progress is registered on each step, even though we don’t produce any goods, and the product is, in fact, a service.
 When you look at the production schedule (work schedule) in a company offering services, there is practically no difference between the production schedule in a manufacturing company.
 Instead of the names of machines, there are the names of operations (ex., folding, mounting, cleaning, etc.), and that’s about it.

 The majority of our customers make a product which consists of many elements.
 That’s why that line is so thin.
 If you have a large factory with mass-produced goods, serial production, etc., you don’t need Prodio.
+ERP system will be a much more suitable choice.

 Prodio – the benefits for the company offering services